delphidabbler/delphi-tips/README.md

 Each demo has its own sub-directory whose name is the number of the associated tip.
 Where there is more than one demo for a single tip there are further sub-directories for each demo.

-> **Warning:** Tips `.html` files in `docs/_tips` link to the associated demo directory.
-If this directory, or any of its sub-directories, are renamed or moved then links in the affected `.html` files must be updated accordingly.
+> **Warning:** `.html` files in `docs/_tips` link to this directory.
+Should the directory, or any of its sub-directories, be renamed or moved then links in the affected `.html` files must be updated accordingly.

 ## `docs`

-This folder contains the source code of a **[mini website](https://delphidabbler.github.io/delphi-tips/)** that displays the tips that were previously on [delphidabbler.com](https://delphidabbler.com/).
+This folder contains the source code of the **[mini website](https://tips.delphidabbler.com)**.

 The site is developed and deployed using Jekyll.
-Builds are published as a GitHub Pages website.
+Builds are published via GitHub Pages.

+> **Warning:** The `CNAME` file in this directory should not be changed or removed: it ensure the micro-site is treated as a sub-domain of [delphidabbler.com](https://delphidabbler.com).

 > **Note:** The tips in this folder were derived from those in the `tips` folder, but have since been updated.
 These tips are the most current.